CorvusPrudens/Firewheel/DESIGN_DOC.md

 ## Clocks and Events

-There are two clocks in the audio stream: the realtime clock and the sample clock.
+There are two clocks in the audio stream: the seconds clock and the sample clock.

-### Realtime Clock
+### Seconds Clock

 This clock is recommended for most use cases.
 It counts the total number of seconds (as an `f64` value) that have elapsed since the start of the audio stream.
 This value is read from the OS's native audio API where possible, so it is quite accurate and it correctly accounts for any output underflows that may occur.

 Usage of the clock works like this:

-1. At the top of the game's processing loop, `AudioGraph::realtime_clock_secs()` is called to retrieve the current time of the audio stream.
-The returned value is also automatically adjusted for the latency of the audio stream.
+1. Before sending an event to an audio node, the user calls `AudioGraph::clock_seconds()` to retrieve the current clock time.
-2. For any audio node that accepts an `EventDelay` parameter in one of its methods, the user will schedule the event like so: `EventDelay::DelayUntilSeconds(realtime_clock_secs + desired_amount_of_delay)`.
+2. For any audio node that accepts an `EventDelay` parameter in one of its methods, the user will schedule the event like so: `EventDelay::DelayUntilSeconds(clock_secs + desired_amount_of_delay)`.
-3. When the audio node processor receives the event, it waits for the event delay value to fall within the range given in `ProcInfo::realtime_seconds`.
+3. When the audio node processor receives the event, it waits for the event delay value to fall within the range given in `ProcInfo::clock_seconds`.
 Once reached, it then executes the event at the corresponding sample offset in the processing block.

 ### Sample Clock

 This clock provides sample-accurate timing of audio events, which could be useful for some games such as rhythm games.
-The drawback is that this clock does *NOT* account for any output underflows that may occur, and thus may become desynced with the realtime clock.
-Only use this clock if you are synchronizing your game to the sample clock (or if you are not concerned about output underflows occurring).
+The drawback is that this clock does *NOT* account for any output underflows that may occur, and thus may become desynced with the seconds clock.
+Only use this clock if you are synchronizing your game to this sample clock (or if you are not concerned about output underflows occurring).

-Usage of this clock is similar to the realtime clock:
+Usage of this clock works like this:

-1. At the top of the game's processing loop, `AudioGraph::sample_clock_time()` is called to retrieve the current time of the audio stream.
-The returned value is also automatically adjusted for the latency of the audio stream.
+1. At any point in the game, the user calls `AudioGraph::clock_samples()` to retrieve the current sample clock time.
+This will be used as the "starting reference point" for any events that follow.
+(For example, you may do this when it's time to start playing a MIDI song.)
-2. For any audio node that accepts an `EventDelay` parameter in one of its methods, the user will schedule the event like so: `EventDelay::DelayUntilSamples(sample_clock_time + desired_amount_of_delay_in_samples)`.
+2. For any audio node that accepts an `EventDelay` parameter in one of its methods, the user will schedule the event like so: `EventDelay::DelayUntilSamples(reference_sample_clock_time + desired_offset_from_reference_in_samples)`.
-3. When the audio node processor receives the event, it waits for the event delay value to fall within the range given in `ProcInfo::total_samples_processed`.
+3. When the audio node processor receives the event, it waits for the event delay value to fall within the range given in `ProcInfo::clock_samples`.
 Once reached, it then executes the event at the corresponding sample offset in the processing block.
+4. (Optional) At the top of the game loop, the engine calls `AudioGraph::clock_samples()` to synchronize the game to the sample clock.

 ## Silence Optimizations